jonathanschilling/abscab/README.md

 ## API

-This library can be used to compute the magnetic field and the magnetic vector potential of filamentary current carriers in the form of a circular loop and straight segments.
-Arbitrary geometries of conductors can be approximated by a polygon along its contour and the connecting segments between the polygon vertices are modeled by straight segments.
-Finite-width conductors can be approximated by arranging multiple filaments throughout the cross section of the current carrier.

-The methods available to use this functionality are outlined below.
 The API consists of two levels.
 The high-level methods use the lower-level methods to evaluate the magnetic field and magnetic vector potential for a given current